-I. INTRODUCTION
+I. Introduction

-The Geospace Section (GS) of the Division of Atmosphere and Geospace Sciences (AGS) funds a wide range of efforts ranging from three-year individual investigator grants to multi-user facilities costing tens of millions of dollars.
-The 2016 Geospace Section Portfolio Review emphasized the importance of distributed instrumentation capable of conducting observations at high spatial and temporal resolutions in addressing the fundamental science questions identified by Solar and Space Physics: A Science for a Technological Society decadal survey report.
-Through this solicitation projects supporting distributed observations of the geospace system will be initiated.
-It is further envisioned that investments in these projects will enable the development of components of distributed observational systems that would require funding at the mid-scale project range for complete implementation.
+The Division of Atmosphere and Geospace Sciences (AGS) funds a wide range of efforts ranging from three-year individual investigator grants to multi-user facilities costing tens of millions of dollars.
+The 2006 National Academies of Sciences, Engineering, and Medicine DASI Workshop Report and the 2016 Geospace Section Portfolio Review emphasized the importance of distributed instrumentation capable of conducting observations at high spatial and temporal resolutions.
+Through this solicitation, projects supporting distributed observations of the geospace system will be supported.
+It is further envisioned that investments in these projects will enable the development of components of distributed continental-scale observational systems that would require funding at the mid-scale project range for complete implementation.

 II.
-PROGRAM DESCRIPTION
+Program Description

 The Distributed Array of Small Instruments (DASI) solicitation is designed to fill the need for a competitive selection process to support Sun-Earth system observing networks.
 Advances in system-wide understanding of the geospace environment will require comprehensive measurements of the system and distributed networks of instruments to provide a regional and global context and perspective.
 The DASI initiative is dedicated to the development of new instrumentation and this solicitation begins to address the need for observing geospace as a system.
 In addition, this solicitation supports the deployment of regional coordinated instrument arrays.
-Efforts in both categories must address the fundamental science questions identified by the 2012 Solar and Space Physics decadal survey.
+Efforts in both categories must address fundamental science questions, including, but not limited to, those identified by the 2012 Solar and Space Physics Decadal Survey.
 Observing projects from across the range of geospace disciplines will be considered.
 Successful proposals to this solicitation will provide high-quality new science capabilities for the geospace research community.